Dear Potential Buyer

 4.5 months taxes (payment and escrow) | Calculate |

-PMI – usually betw. .4% + .8% (if applicable) | Calculate |
+PMI – usually between 4% + .8% (if applicable) | Calculate |

-Misc. bank charges (varies) | $700.00 |
+Miscellaneous bank charges (varies) | $700.00 |

-Title Insurance | |
+Title Insurance Ranges | |

-Survey (without corner markers) (I recommend you authorize me to order a survey even if not required by your lender) (Survey Markers are an additional $150 per each marker- usually 4 markers) | $800.00 |
+Survey (without corner markers; survey markers are an additional $150 per each marker- usually 4 markers) (Note: I recommend you authorize me to order a survey even if not required by your lender) | $800.00 |

-Attorney fee | $1,400.00 |
+Attorney fee | $1,500.00 |

-Telephone, Fax, postage & photocopy | $150.00 |
+Telephone, fax, postage & photocopy | $150.00 |

 Recording fees | $450.00 |